MuskanM1/CPU_Scheduler/README.md

-# CPU Sceduler using MultiThreading
+# CPU Scheduler using MultiThreading

 ## Table of contents
 * [General info](#general-info)